handfistface/ListPoint/replit.md

 # List Point Web App

+## Recent Changes
+- **October 14, 2025**: Fixed undo functionality bug where deleted items were not being restored to the list without a page reload.
+Created missing `/api/lists/<list_id>` JSON API endpoint that returns list data with items.

 ## Overview
 List Point is a minimalistic Flask-based web application designed for creating, managing, and sharing various types of lists.
 It incorporates social features, such as list discovery and collaboration, alongside robust user authentication and a clean, responsive user interface.
 The platform aims to provide a flexible and intuitive list-making experience, supporting both permanent item management and dynamic, restorable checklist templates.
 The business vision is to offer a streamlined list management solution with integrated social functionalities and a sustainable revenue model through subscriptions and advertising.